Hama-Rikyu Teien Garden

 HamaRikyuBridge

-This garden used to be the shogun’s duck hunting grounds, but now it’s an enormous stroll garden that’s beautiful in every season.
-Famous for its plum orchard, mid-late Feb) and cosmos (mid-late Sep) cherry blossoms, (late-Mar to early Apr), wisteriapeonies (late Apr to early May), & autumn leaves (mid-late Nov).
+Hama-Rikyu Teien is famous for its plum orchard, (mid-late Feb), cherry blossoms, (late-Mar to early Apr), wisteriapeonies (late Apr to early May), cosmos (mid-late Sep) and autumn leaves (mid-late Nov).

 hamarikyu5